-www.CertifiedBackground.com, to conduct criminal background/abuse checks and to track immunizations, health records and CPR certification of each student after their acceptance into the program.
-Students must wait for directions, which will be provided at the required Nursing Registration meeting, before submitting their background check.
+The Nursing program utilizes www.CertifiedBackground.com to track immunizations, health records and CPR certification of each student after their acceptance into the program.
+Students must wait for directions, which will be provided at the required Nursing Registration meeting, before uploading their CPR and health records.
 Students are responsible for the cost of this service and any related expenses.